-We face significant competition from other biotechnology and pharmaceutical companies, and our operating results will suffer if we fail to compete effectively.
+We face significant competition from other biotechnology and pharmaceutical companies and from non-profit institutions, and our operating results will suffer if we fail to compete effectively.

 Drug development is highly competitive and subject to rapid and significant technological advancements.
 There are several large and small pharmaceutical companies focused on delivering therapeutics for the treatment of metastatic melanoma and other oncology indications we might target in the future.
 Further, it is likely that additional drugs will become available in the future for the treatment of our target indications.